DIY: How to Install Wainscoting Panels

 Try Installing Wainscoting to Add a Touch of Sophistication to Your Home

 Enjoy the look of crown molding and trim, and wish you could add something similar to your bare walls?
 Wainscoting might be the decorative flair you’re looking for.
-This wall covering is a great way to enhance the look of any room, and it’s relatively easy to install once you get going.
-We’ll help you find the right rooms in your house for this artistic décor and show you how to install wainscoting in just a few simple steps.
+This wall covering is a great way to enhance the look of any room, and is relatively easy to add.
+We’ll help you find the right rooms in your house for this artistic décor, along with Rosie Romero from Rosie on the House, and show you how to install wainscoting in just a few simple steps.

 You can install wainscoting on practically any wall in your house, but these are the most commonly chosen rooms:

 “The formal dining room or office look will come off well with Walnut or Cherry wood in a raised panel.
 Casual breakfast nooks and sun rooms can be pulled off with distressed vertical bead board.
 Kitchens, wet rooms and bathrooms are great applications for waterproof wainscoting done in ceramic tile.”

 1. Gather Your Tools

 Getting your tools and supplies together before starting will make for an easier installation.

 Wainscoting Installation Tools and Supply List